Overview

 Compares this tensor and the constant

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this >= other
+this >= other,

-this < other
+this < other.

-Tensor<int, k >= n ? k : n> operator>(const Tensor &other) const
+template <typename K, unsigned int k> Tensor<int, k >= n ? k : n> operator>(const Tensor&other) const

 Compares this tensor and

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this <= other
+this <= other,

-this >
+this > other.

 template <typename K> Tensor<int, n> operator>(const K other) const